-Liberty Science Center asks for a commitment of at least 120 hours (after you complete your two day training session).
+Liberty Science Center asks for a commitment of at least 134 hours, including training.
 However, many volunteers contribute hours and days beyond the minimum requirement and return year after year.

 Volunteers must be 14 years of age to volunteer independently in our exhibits.
 Children between the ages of 10-13 can volunteer with a family member.

 After you submit your application, it will be reviewed.
 If qualified, you should receive an e-mail within two weeks inviting you to a volunteer interview.
 If accepted into the program, you will need to attend a two-day training session.
 Once you have started you will shadow an experienced volunteer until you are comfortable working on your own.
 The entire application and training process takes approximately one month.